hudsonventura/LogCenter/README.md

+# Table Configuration

+# TODO

- - TODO: Create a way to configure dates for each table in the RecyclingRecords service
+ ~~- TODO: Create a way to configure dates for each table in the RecyclingRecords service~~

- - BUG: In the cloud test, table Lucas id 7246184241443110912, it was possible to add a base64 without the drop work
+ ~~- BUG: In the cloud test, table Lucas id 7246184241443110912, it was possible to add a base64 without the drop work~~

  - TODO: Create a way to set a timezone to show on frontend.
 Backend was implemented with header timezone.